-Applications for wastewater discharge permits generally specify a maximum and mean discharge rate (gallons per day) and typically request that discharges be permitted for the maximum allowable concentrations (levels) for wastewater quality established for such permits.
+Applications for wastewater discharge permits specify a maximum and mean discharge rate (gallons per day) and require that discharges not exceed established maximum allowable concentrations (levels).

-The permits generally address only four water quality constituents- Carbonaceous Biological Oxygen Demand (CBOD), Total Suspended Solids (TSS), Ammonia Nitrogen (NH3), and Phosphorus (P).
+The permits generally address only four water-quality constituents- Carbonaceous Biolochemical Oxygen Demand (CBOD), Total Suspended Solids (TSS), Ammonia Nitrogen (NH3), and Phosphorus (P).
 Minimum Dissolved Oxygen (DO) levels are established for permits in some areas.
 The units for all constituents are represented in milligrams per liter (mg/L).

-Based on TCEQ identified vulnerability to contamination, the agency has established, for various geographic areas, maximum wastewater quality limits for some of the five constituents.
+Based on TCEQ identified vulnerability to contamination, the agency has established, for various geographic areas, maximum wastewater-quality limits for some or all of the five water-quality constituents.